Online intensives with a licensed psychologist: 443.480.5999

 Clinical Background

 Since 2007, Dr. Denise Bike (she, her) has treated adults in a variety of settings.
-Intensive Outpatient Programs (IOPs) at Sheppard Pratt Hospital and Boone Hospital.
+Intensive Outpatient Programs (IOPs) at Sheppard Pratt and Boone Hospitals.
 The Counseling Centers at Mizzou and Ball State.
 At the Chesapeake ADHD Center, she treated neurodiverse adults.
 Dr. Bike began specializing in anxiety and early trauma in 2010.
-Her primary modalities are somatic-focused Internal Family Systems and EMDR.
+In her private practice, Baltimore Minds, she provides psychotherapy to weekly patients.

 Academic Work